 immune function, physical and emotional health, and well-being.

-This study is looking for individuals age 55 and up who are caring for a loved one
+This study is looking for individuals age 55 and up who are caring for someone (such

-(such as a spouse, parent, close friend) who has dementia.
-Participation includes
+as a spouse, parent, close friend) who has dementia.
+Participation includes attending

-attending a weekly small group meeting over eight weeks for one of two study programs
+a weekly small group meeting at Lifespan over eight weeks for one of two study programs

 (determined randomly).
 Both programs address ways of improving physical and emotional